docker-archive/classicswarm/docs/configure-tls.md

         db3f49d397bad957202e91f0679ff84f526e74d6c5bf1b6734d834f5edcbca6c

-## Step 7: Create the Swarm Manager using TLS
+## Step 7: Start the Swarm Manager using TLS

-To configure and run a containerized Swarm Manager process using TLS, you need to create a custom Swarm image that contains the Swarm Manager's keys and the CA's trusted public key.

-1. Logon to the terminal of your Swarm manager node.

-2. Create a build directory and change into it

-        $ mkdir build && cd build

-3. Copy the Swarm manager's keys in the build directory

-        $ cp /home/ubuntu/.certs/{ca,cert,key}.pem /home/ubuntu/build

-4. Create a new `Dockerfile` file with the following contents:

-        FROM swarm
-        COPY ca.pem /etc/tlsfiles/ca.pem
-        COPY cert.pem /etc/tlsfiles/cert.pem
-        COPY key.pem /etc/tlsfiles/key.pem

-    This Dockerfile creates a new image called, `swarm-tls` based on the official `swarm` image.
-This new image has copies of the required keys in it.

-5. Build a new image from the `Dockerfile`.

-        $ sudo docker build -t nigel/swarm-tls:latest .

-6. Launch a new container with you new `swarm-tls:latest` image.
+1. Launch a new container with TLS enables

-    The command runs the `swarm manage` command:

-        $ docker run -d -p 3376:3376 nigel/swarm-tls manage --tlsverify --tlscacert=/etc/tlsfiles/ca.pem --tlscert=/etc/tlsfiles/cert.pem --tlskey=/etc/tlsfiles/key.pem --host=0.0.0.0:3376 token://$TOKEN
+        $ docker run -d -p 3376:3376 -v /home/ubuntu/.certs:/certs:ro swarm manage --tlsverify --tlscacert=/certs/ca.pem --tlscert=/certs/cert.pem --tlskey=/certs/key.pem --host=0.0.0.0:3376 token://$TOKEN

-    The command above launches a new container based on the `swarm-tls:latest` image.
-It also maps port `3376` on the server to port `3376` inside the container.
+    The command above launches a new container based on the `swarm` image and it maps port `3376` on the server to port `3376` inside the container.
 This mapping ensures that Docker Engine commands sent to the host on port `3376` are passed on to port `3376` inside the container.
 The container runs the Swarm `manage` process with the `--tlsverify`,